The Research Development Program aims to support CRISM QA node members in the development of research projects and protocols that seek to:

 - Improve a research protocol that has already been submitted, well assessed but has not received the funding requested in the competition.

 A maximum of $10,000 can be awarded to an emerging project proposal (category 1 or 2).
 A maximum of $15,000 can be awarded to a promising project proposal (category 3).
-Number of awards will depend on funds available.
+The number of awards will depend on funds available.

 Treatment of Depression in Individuals with Opiod Use Disorder: A Randomized Placebo-Controlled Trial